Scottish independence: Natural resources

-Nationalists argue that only an independent Scotland can fully utilise and exploit its national resources, including North Sea oil and gas, for the benefit of its population.
+The nationalist position is that only an independent Scotland can fully utilise and exploit its national resources, including North Sea oil and gas, for the benefit of its population.
 According to the Scottish Government led by Alex Salmond in 2014, 64% of the EU's oil reserves existed in Scottish waters, while the David Hume Institute think tank estimated that "Scotland is sitting on oil and gas reserves worth up to £4 trillion".
 Investment in and production from the North Sea oilfields dropped sharply after Conservative chancellor George Osborne imposed punitive taxes, undercutting the projected revenue an independent Scotland could claim.

 David Maddox, writing for The Scotsman in 2008, pointed to a future Peak oil decline in North Sea oil revenue, within ten years oil revenue had fallen to 10% of the 2008 peak.
 Some, such as Ruth Davidson of the Scottish Conservatives, wish to reduce public spending and devolve more fiscal powers to the Scottish Parliament in order to address this issue within the broader framework of the Union.
 Outlying regions such as Orkney, Shetland and the Western Isles would be disadvantaged or deserve a greater share of oil revenue.

 Public finances

-The Scottish Government has argued that "it is clear that Scotland currently pays our way within the UK".
-The Scottish Government argues that an independent Scotland would have full autonomy over decisions on tax, spending and borrowing.
+An independent Scotland would have full autonomy over decisions on tax, spending and borrowing.
 Scotland would be able to issue sovereign debt and set fiscal limits.
-The Scottish Government suggests setting up a 'New Scotland Fund' to provide capital investment and boost growth.
-According to the IFS, this fund would probably need to be funded by additional borrowing.
+According to the Scottish Government, it is clear that Scotland currently pays its way within the UK.
+The Scottish Government has proposed setting up a 'New Scotland Fund' to provide capital investment and boost growth.
+According to the charity Institute for Fiscal Studies, this fund would likely need to be funded by additional borrowing.

 According to an analysis by the Financial Times, an independent Scotland would have a large hole in its public finances.
 The paper's analysis suggests this would be due to the combined effect of lower than expected tax revenues, Brexit and the COVID-19 pandemic, which have increased the country's budget deficit.
-In 2020-21 (during the COVID-19 pandemic), the national deficit of Scotland was between 22% and 25% of national income, though this is predicted to fall after the pandemic.
-If it leaves the UK by the middle of the decade, Scotland would face a deficit of almost 10 per cent of GDP.
-This means Scotland would need to raise taxes or cut public spending by the equivalent of £1765 per person after independence to make the deficit sustainable.
+A publication by the charity Institute for Fiscal Studies claims that in 2020-21 (during the COVID-19 pandemic), the national deficit of Scotland was between 22% and 25% of national income, though this is predicted to fall after the pandemic.
+The same publication claims that if it leaves the UK by the middle of the decade, Scotland would have a deficit of almost 10 per cent of GDP.
+If correct, this would mean Scotland would need to raise taxes or cut public spending by the equivalent of £1765 per person after independence to make the deficit sustainable.
 Short-term forecasts of public spending are inherently uncertain, but can still provide useful predictions.
 A report published by the Sustainable Growth Commission set up by the SNP to make recommendations on the economy of an independent Scotland stated that the deficit would need to be cut to 3 per cent of GDP.